If you’ve ever thought about getting an Emotional Support Animal (ESA), you’ve probably wondered: How much does it cost?

 Getting an Emotional Support Animal is a commitment, both emotionally and financially.
 While the average annual cost is under $3,500, the mental health benefits, companionship, and comfort they bring can far outweigh the expenses.

 If you budget wisely, avoid scams, and plan for both expected and unexpected costs, you can enjoy all the positives of ESA ownership without unnecessary financial strain.
+Many people also wonder how much does it cost to get an ESA letter, since having a legitimate ESA letter from a licensed mental health professional is an essential step in qualifying your animal for emotional support benefits.

 The cost of an emotional support dog can vary widely.